cyfronet/mltop/README.md

 User.find_by(email: "user@email").update(roles: [:admin])
 ```

-## Contributing

-1. Fork the project
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new pull request
-6. When feature is ready add reviewers and wait for feedback (at least one
-   approve should be given and all review comments should be resolved)

 ## Populating database with fake data

 To setup development database and populate it with generated data run: